 Like many things in nature, Virginia bluebells go by several names.
 The most common and widely known moniker is bluebells, but they're also sometimes called gentleman's breeches and old ladies bonnets, both of which reference their similarity to these apparel items, according to the Lewis Ginter Botanical Garden.

 They've also been called eastern bluebells, Virginia cowslip and lungwort oysterleaf, the Wisconsin Horticulture Division reports.
 The name lungwort oysterleaf arose because bluebells were at one time classified as lungwort because of their similarities in appearance.
-The term oysterleaf refers to the taste of the plant's cooked leaves which some believe has a flavor similar to oysters, according to St. Olaf College.
+The term oysterleaf refers to the taste of the plant's cooked leaves which some believe has a flavor similar to oysters.

 They're beloved far and wide